einfachKim/powerplatformhacks/get_all_sharepoint_sites/README.md

 ## Power Automate Cloud Flow Documentation

 ## How to use?
-Copy the json payload for Main Flow and Exception Handler and insert it via STRG+V into your flow.
+Copy the json payload in the file "flow.json" for each Main Flow and Exception Handler and insert it via STRG+V into your flow.
 Adjust all missing connections and choose your SharePoint List and Planner

 <img src="https://i.imgur.com/aTiIdZO.gif"/>